Stock Images – Best Practice Guide

 Avoid Passing Off Other People’s Work As Your Own

 Unless you’ve paid for the rights to the image or have permission to use it.
 In some cases, you will need to credit the original photographer or artist.
-Even if no credit needs, you should never imply work is your own unless it’s just that.
+Even if no credit is required, you should never imply work is your own unless it’s just that.

 Learn Which Platforms Benefit From Stock Imagery

-Many platforms benefit from great stock imagery, including
+Many platforms benefit from fantastic stock imagery, including

-Online Gaming Sites: online casinos entice users through personalized, on-trend web platforms, many of which can be found on www.casinosnotongamstop.me.
+- Online Gaming Sites: Many online casinos entice users through personalized, on-trend web platforms.
 In order to make their games and platforms look appealing, imagery is key.
 There are an abundance of online casino stock images to choose from, ranging from gaming backgrounds to close-ups of the machines.

-Print Collateral: adding interest to brochures, flyers, campaigns, and adverts has never been easier.
-Stock imagery is a great source for businesses wishing to create an abundance of aesthetically appealing marketing materials without taking the photos themselves.
+- Print Collateral: adding interest to brochures, flyers, campaigns, and adverts has never been easier.
+Stock imagery is an excellent source for businesses wishing to create an abundance of aesthetically appealing marketing materials without taking the photos themselves.